josecastillolema/org.freedesktop.Sdk.Extension.ocaml/README.md

 This extension contains various components of the [OCaml](https://ocaml.org/) stable toolchain.

-The OCaml Platform Tools, which includes the build system Dune, complete the OCaml development environment and provide a nice out of the box developer experience (dune dune-release merlin ocaml-lsp-server ocamlformat ocp-indent utop).
+The [OCaml Platform Tools](https://ocaml.org/docs/platform), which includes the [Dune build system](https://dune.build/), complete the OCaml development environment and provide a nice out of the box developer experience (`dune dune-release merlin ocaml-lsp-server ocamlformat ocp-indent utop`).

 ## Debugging